vporton/coding_challenge/README.md

 You can create this token using "Developer settings" / "Personal access tokens" in GitHub settings.
 It must have `public_repo` permission.

+You can also configure maxiumum number of threads separately for the main API requests and for
+BitBucket watchers info API requests.

 ## Running the code